Platform tailored co-design of gate-based quantum simulation

 where $\textrm{Var}\left(\phi\right)$ is the variance in the angle applied by $\hat{U}\left(\phi\right)$.
 Regardless of the source of unitary error, this variance of each discretized gate will typically be proportional to $\mathbb{E}_{\phi}\left[\phi\right]^2$.
 Letting the constant of proportionality be $\beta$, defined through $\textrm{Var}\left(\phi\right)=\beta\mathbb{E}_{\phi}\left[\phi\right]^2$, the noise-to-signal ratio of the total gate sequence becomes:

-As a concrete example, if we take the noise model developed in Sec.~\ref{sec:NoiseModel} and ignore temporal correlations, we have $\beta=\left(c_{2}\tau\right)^{2}/(1+2c_{2}\tau)$.
+As an example, if we take the noise model developed in Sec.~\ref{sec:NoiseModel} and ignore temporal correlations, we have $\beta=\left(c_{2}\tau\right)^{2}/(1+2c_{2}\tau)$.
 This constant $\beta$ is computed by assuming that each gate angle is independent and identically distributed according to Eq.~\eqref{eq:phiProbDist}.
-We see that $\eta\rightarrow0$ as $r\rightarrow\infty$, implying that discretizing the total intended gate, $\hat{U}\left(\phi_\textrm{tot}\right)$, into a large number of steps can fully mitigate the unitary error in the system, thus allowing for application of a perfect gate $\hat{U}\left(\phi_\textrm{tot}\right)$.
-A generic gate-based quantum algorithm can then be implemented without any unitary errors by discretizing each of its gates as described above.
-Such an error-free quantum circuit contradicts the decoherence caused by unitary errors in real experiments, and hence it is clear that the assumption of Markovian noise is flawed.
-Correlations between the unitary gate errors must be responsible for decoherence in experiments, with an optimal gate depth being set by the timescale upon which this decoherence becomes too large.
+We see that $\eta\rightarrow0$ as $r\rightarrow\infty$, implying that discretizing the total intended gate, $\hat{U}\left(\phi_\textrm{tot}\right)$, into a large number of steps eliminates the unitary error in the system, thus illustrating that unitary gate errors in experiments cannot be fully described using a Markovian noise model.
+Correlations between the unitary gate errors are responsible for decoherence observed in experiments, with an optimal gate depth being set by the timescale upon which this decoherence becomes too large.